ASTRA: Adaptive Semantic Tree Reasoning Architecture for Complex Table Question Answering: Comprehensive Taxonomy of Reasoning Methods

 \paragraph{2) Symbolic reasoning (Program-aided approaches).} Symbolic reasoning explicitly produces an executable program (e.g., SQL, pandas/Python) whose execution yields the final answer:

 This paradigm includes classical semantic parsing (text-to-SQL) and modern LLM tool-use variants where the model generates code and calls an executor iteratively~\cite{chen2023programthoughtspromptingdisentangling}.
 Agentic variants extend this into multi-step tool interaction: the model alternates between reasoning, selecting an action ~\cite{zhang2023reactableenhancingreacttable,lu2025tartopensourcetoolaugmentedframework}.
+Similar autonomous agent paradigms, often driven by reinforcement learning, have also shown tremendous efficacy in navigating complex temporal structures in KGs~\cite{gong2026tempr1unifiedautonomousagent, gong2025rtqarecursivethinking}.
 PoTable~\cite{mao2025potablesystematicthinkingstageoriented} further adopts a stage-oriented \emph{plan-then-execute} pipeline, where the LLM plans and generates Python operations within analyst-inspired stages and iteratively corrects errors using real-time execution feedback.
 Recent approaches also evolve intermediate tabular states in the reasoning chain (e.g., Chain-of-Table) so that each step materializes partial results as a new table, reducing long-horizon reasoning burden~\cite{wang2024chainoftableevolvingtablesreasoning}.

 \textbf{Strengths.} Symbolic methods typically offer precision by delegating arithmetic and set operations to deterministic executors, while simultaneously ensuring verifiability through auditable program traces that allow for intermediate validation.